opencomputeproject/SAI/doc/MPLS/SAI-Proposal-MPLS-Outsegment.md

 # TTL and QoS Processing for intermediate label switch routers

-Transit nodes will uniformly decrement TTL and use either incoming label (L-LSP) or incoming label(E-LSP) to apply PHB.
+- Transit nodes will uniformly decrement TTL
+- Use either incoming label (L-LSP) or incoming label(E-LSP) to apply PHB.

-Outsegment notion is extended to also "SWAP" operation, where incoming label is swapped with either same or different label.
-For this SAI_OUTSEG_TYPE_SWITCH is used.
+Extending Outsegment notion to also "SWAP" operation, where incoming label is swapped with either same or different label.

+For this SAI_OUTSEG_TYPE_SWAP is used.

 ```